-Finance costs (interest) should agree back to borrowing expense on loans disclosed in Note 2(b).
+Finance costs (interest) should agree back to borrowing expense on loans disclosed in Note 2(b) of the model.

 That is, the borrowing expense disclosed in this note should be on an accruals not a cash basis.

 Loan details

 The name of the lending Institution and interest rate details in relation to each loan should be included.